OWASP Top 10 Series: Broken Access Control - Part 1

 image

-There you have the basic idea behind the broken access control security vulnerability and one step that can be taken to fix the security flaw.
+That demonstrates the basic concept behind the Broken Access Control security vulnerability—and one simple step developers can take to help prevent it.
 This is, of course, an extremely contrived example, just for demonstration purposes.
 Who wouldn’t lock down the admin features of their site, right?
 Think about the nature of the vulnerability though.
 Think about everything that might be getting passed as parameters in the query strings of your web application.
 Is your application safe from parameter tampering?
 What happens if someone starts changing the parameters in your URLs?
 Is your application secure enough to prevent an attacker from simply changing the parameter values?
-It’s worth mentioning that POST requests are just as vulnerable to these types of attacks at GET requests are.
+It’s worth mentioning that POST requests are just as vulnerable to parameter tampering as GET requests, especially if server-side validation is missing or inconsistent.